wgascarosas/cse15l-lab-reports/lab-report-1-week-2.md

 with the `zz` being replaced by your specific account letters.

-You will get asked to put in your password and once you do your terminal should look like this…
+You will get asked to put in your password and once you do your terminal should look like the image below…

 ![image](remotely_connecting.png)